Find what you are looking for

 Is Dropbox GDPR compliant?

 Individuals and businesses widely use cloud storage.
 Dropbox is a popular way of storing and sharing information.
 Employees may use the system to send files to each other or store work files.
-As these files can contain sensitive data of individuals, it will be covered by GDPR.
+As these files can contain sensitive data of individuals, they will be covered by GDPR.

 Using a system such as Dropbox will need to be assessed and monitored as with all other methods used for storing information.
 The subject of cloud storage services, including Dropbox, is a complicated one when it comes to GDPR.
-There are several things that the Data Protection Officer will need to know before allowing data to be transferred to Dropbox:
+There are several things that the Data Protection Officer will need to know before allowing data to be transferred to Dropbox.

 Where is the data stored – GDPR require companies to be able to report to individuals if their data is stored inside or outside of the EEA.